How to Prepare a Financial Plan for Startup Business (w/ example)

 Your financial plan demonstrates how your business manages expenses and generates revenue and helps them understand where your business stands today and in 5 years.

-Makes sense why financial planning is important to your startup, doesn’t it?
+Makes sense why financial planning is important to your startup or small business, doesn’t it?
 Let’s cut to the chase and discuss the key components of a startup’s financial plan.

 Say goodbye to old-school excel sheets & templates